xdmarcos/ProfileHUB/README.md

 📍 Add unit test target and tests

+## Assumptions

+During the initial analysis of the assigment I started thinking of what actually could bring value to it and if I decided to build my own components such as ImageCache or CommonUI.

+Make use of good software development principles as SOLID, Dependency injection and Dependency inversion and design patterns as MVP, Repository and Coordinator.

+Once I started thinking about this, my attention went to two main features:

+- Modularizate the project using local swift packages.

+- Enforce reusability and testability.

 ## Personal Goals

 I took this opportunity to experiment with new tools and frameworks (This is my first time working activly with GraphQL and Apollo) and pay attention to good practises.